 1311 EECS (1301 Beal Ave.)

-The SC2, partnered with the U-M 3D Lab, MICDE and ARC-TS, will officially launch the first Student Visualization Challenge aimed for students to use the latest visualization tools and technology to show their research data in creative ways.
-More information, including deadlines and prizes, will be posted here soon.
+The SC2, partnered with MICDE, the U-M 3D Lab and NVIDIA, will officially launch the 2017 NVIDIA Visualization Challenge aimed for students to use the latest visualization tools and technology to show their research data in creative ways.
+For more information, including deadlines and prizes, click here.

 [SC2] 3D Lab Tour

 Digital Media Commons, Duderstadt Center (2281 Bonisteel Blvd)

 The 3D Lab will give a brief tour and presentation of the 3D visualization resources available to students and all researchers at U-M. Space is limited to 20 people, so register here

 We’ll meet in the Central Collaboration Area at the center of the ground floor.

 [SC2/MICDE] Joint Seminar: Eric Jankowski, Assistant Professor of Material Science and Engineering, Boise State University

 Wed., March 8, 2017 @ 2:00 p.m.